uozuAho/aws-copilot-demo/readme.md

 cloudformation is a little shaky, but here's my understanding of each stack's purpose.
 Assuming an app name of aws-copilot-demo:

-- aws-copilot-demo-infrastructure-roles: IAM roles specific to this application
+- `aws-copilot-demo-infrastructure-roles`: IAM roles specific to this application
-- StackSet-aws-copilot-demo-infrastructure-*: storage for build artifacts
+- `StackSet-aws-copilot-demo-infrastructure-*`: storage for build artifacts
-- aws-copilot-demo-test: infrastructure template for the test environment
+- `aws-copilot-demo-test`: infrastructure template for the test environment
-- aws-copilot-demo-test-aws-copilot-demo: deployed test environment
+- `aws-copilot-demo-test-aws-copilot-demo`: deployed test environment

 ## Creating a separate production environment
 The steps above created a 'test' environment.
 Create another one: